emqxarchive/emqx-docker/README.md

 Current docker image size: 47 MB

 ### Build emqx from source
+0. Select the version to be created.
+If it is a version before 3.1, use the v3.1 directory, the version after 3.1, use the v3.2 directory.
+    ```bash
+    cd v3.2
+    ```

 1. Update docker configuration to enable docker manifest command and prepare qemu to build images other then x86_64
     ```bash